Kupang East Nusa Tenggara, Indonesia Travel Guide

 Kupang experiences a tropical savanna climate, meaning distinct wet and dry seasons.
 Temperatures remain consistently warm to hot throughout the year, generally ranging from 25°C to 32°C (77°F to 90°F).
 Humidity levels stay high, typically between 70% and 85%, which can make the warmer temperatures feel more intense.

 The wet season, from December to April, brings significant rainfall, higher humidity, and occasional heavy downpours.
 January and February typically see the most rain.
 Visiting during this low season has lush green landscapes, fewer crowds, and potentially lower prices for lodging and tours.
-However, frequent rain can disrupt travel plans, and some outdoor activities might face limitations due to weather or sea conditions.
+However, frequent rain can interrupt travel plans, and some outdoor activities might face limitations owing to weather conditions or sea conditions.
 Shoulder seasons, typically April and November, present a transition.
-You might experience pleasant weather with fewer crowds, and prices could be more favorable.
+You might experience pleasant weather with fewer crowds, and prices may be more favorable.

-Special weather considerations mainly concern the wet season, which is influenced by the West Monsoon.
+Special weather considerations mainly concern the wet season, which happens to be influenced by the West Monsoon.
 This brings heavy rains.
 While direct hurricanes are rare, strong winds and tropical storms can occur, especially in transition months.
-Extreme temperatures are uncommon, but the high humidity often makes warm days feel hotter.
+Extreme temperatures are not common, but the high humidity often makes warm days feel hotter.

 For water sports like diving, snorkeling, and island hopping, the dry season (May-October) has calmer seas and better visibility.
 Hiking and general exploration also benefit from the dry season, though early dry season months display greener scenery.
 Cultural events occur year-round, with local festivals often coinciding with harvest hours or religious holidays.